ColinDaly75/QAC_with_LTR_for_ES/README.md

 -----------------------------------------------------------------------------------
 ## Intro
-The code outlined in this repository pertains to the field Query auto-completion (QAC) for Enterprise Search (ES).
-This code accompanies my paper entitled "Learning to Rank for Query Auto-Complete with Language Modelling for Enterprise Search."
+The code outlined in this repository pertains to the field of Query Auto-Completion (QAC) in the domain of Enterprise Search (ES).
+This code accompanies my paper entitled "**Learning to Rank for Query Auto-Complete with Language Modelling for Enterprise Search.**"

 ## Analysis & Experiments